2024 Solar Incentives Guide for Westbrook, ME - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC has been renewed and expanded following the passage of the Inflation Reduction Act in August 2022.
+The ITC was renewed and increased in scope after the passage of the Inflation Reduction Act in August 2022.
 It's also now called the Clean Energy Credit.
-The new Clean Energy Credit now runs until 2035.
-Homeowners can now receive a 30% credit for solar systems installed between January 1, 2022, and December 31, 2032.
-The total credit will then see a slight annual decrease until it expires.
-The program expansion also makes claiming credit for energy storage systems easier than ever before, starting in 2023.
+For solar systems installed between January 1, 2022, and December 31, 2032, homeowners can receive a credit for 30% of the total cost.
+This percentage will decrease annually after 2032 until the Clean Energy Credit expires in 2035.
+The program expansion also makes it easier to get credit for energy storage systems, beginning in 2023.

-More information about the new Inflation Reduction Act can be found here.
-Your local Westbrook solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it applies to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Westbrook solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives

-In addition to those provided at the federal level, there are often also state solar incentives.
-Rebates, tax credits and more might be available at a more local level.
-Incentives might be given by your county or municipality, or by the state of Maine.
-Certain incentives may be available for only a limited time, while others are ongoing.
+There are often state solar incentives available in addition to federal ones.
+Rebates, tax credits and more may be available at a more local level.
+Incentives may be offered by the state of Maine, or by your county or municipality.
+Some incentives are available for only a limited time, while others are ongoing.

 Next Steps for Installing Solar in Westbrook